-Mr. R. Becker is a member of the Board of Directors of FOYER S.A. since 6 April 2000.
-He is a graduated electromechanical engineer from EPF in Zurich in 1977.
-In 1978 he joined the Ministry of Economics and Energy where he held the important office of Government Counsel and Commissioner of the Government for Energy.
+Independent non-executive member of the Board Born in 1954, Luxembourg nationality Mr. R. Becker is a member of the Board of Directors of FOYER S.A. since 6 April 2000.
+He was reappointed in 2011 for a period of three years, until the Annual General Meeting of Shareholders of 2014.
+He graduated as electromechanical engineer from EPF in Zurich in 1977.
+In 1978 he joined the Ministry of Economics and Energy where he held the important office of Government Counsel and Commissioner of the Government for Energy until 1996.
 He took office with CEGEDEL S.A. in 1996 were he became Chairman of the Executive Committee in 1997 until the merger of that company with companies SOTEG-Saar Ferngas, which now form the Group Enovos.
-In this group, Mr. Becker is a member of the Executive Committee of Enovos International and CEO of Creos Luxembourg.
-He is also member of the Board of LuxEnergie and FEDIL.
+In this group, Mr. Becker is member of the Executive Committee of Enovos International and CEO of Creos Luxembourg.
+He is also member of the Board of Eurelectric, LuxEnergie and FEDIL.